willmendesneto/willmendesneto.github.io/_posts/2014-10-28-creating-a-crud-in-a-single-angular-controller.markdown

 {% endhighlight %}

-Nossa aplicação tem algumas dependências externas:
+Our application has some external dependencies:

-- angular-route.js: Arquivo para o angularJS.
-A partir deste módulo podemos configurar as nossas rotas, quais as views, controllers e passar parâmetros para o controller;
+- angular-route.js: Files for angularJS.
+From this module we can configure our routes, which views, controllers and pass parameters to the controller;
-- crypto-js/tripledes.js: um dos algoritmos de criptografia do projeto crypto-js.
-Será utilizado para ofuscar o nosso LocalStorage com as informações de nossos contatos;
+- crypto-js / tripledes.js: one of the encryption algorithms design crypto-js.
+Will be used to obfuscate our LocalStorage with information from our contacts;
-- angular-keepr: Uma lista de directives, filters e services/factories utilizadas no nosso app para facilitar o processo;
+- angular-keepr: A list of directives, filters and services / factories used in our app to facilitate the process;

-Vamos inicialmente criar as nossas rotas no arquivo `app.js`:
+Let's first create our routes in `app.js` file:

 {% highlight javascript %}
 'use strict';